tud-amt/tud-amt.github.io/content/authors/Ozan/_index.md

 ---
 # Display name
-title: Ozan Celik
+title: Nico Katuin

 # Full name (for SEO)
-first_name: Ozan
+first_name: Nico
-last_name: Celik
+last_name: Katuin

 # Username (this should match the folder name)
 authors:
-  - Ozan
+  - Al_Nico

 # Is this the primary user of the site?
 superuser: false